pwntester/ysoserial.net/README.md

 	(*) ViewState (Generates a ViewState using known MachineKey parameters)
 		Options:
-		      --examples             to show a few examples.
-Other parameters will be ignored
+		      --examples             Show a few examples.
+Other parameters will be ignored.
+		      --dryrun               Create a valid ViewState without using an exploit payload.
+The gadget and command
+		                               parameters will be ignored.
-		  -g, --gadget=VALUE         a gadget chain that supports LosFormatter.
+		  -g, --gadget=VALUE         A gadget chain that supports LosFormatter.
-		                               Default: ActivitySurrogateSelector
+		                               Default: ActivitySurrogateSelector.
-		  -c, --command=VALUE        the command suitable for the used gadget (will be ignored for ActivitySurrogateSelector)
+		  -c, --command=VALUE        The command suitable for the used gadget (will be ignored for ActivitySurrogateSelector).
+		      --rawcmd               Command will be executed as is without `cmd /c ` being appended (anything after the first space is an argument).
 		  -s, --stdin                The command to be executed will be read from standard input.
+		      --usp, --unsignedpayload=VALUE
-		      --upayload=VALUE       the unsigned LosFormatter payload in (base64 encoded).
-The gadget and command parameters will be ignored
+		                             The unsigned LosFormatter payload (base64
+		                               encoded).
+The gadget and command parameters will be ignored.
+		      --isfileusp            Indicates that the unsigned payload contains a file name (e.g., payload.txt).
+		      --vsg, --generator=VALUE
-		      --generator=VALUE      the __VIEWSTATEGENERATOR value which is in HEX, useful for .NET <= 4.0.
+		                             The __VIEWSTATEGENERATOR value in HEX, useful
+		                               for .NET <= 4.0.
 When not empty, 'legacy' will be used and 'path' and 'apppath' will be ignored.
-		      --path=VALUE           the target web page. example: /app/folder1/pag- e.aspx
+		      --path=VALUE           The target web page.
+Example: /app/folder1/pag- e.aspx.
+		      --pathisclass          Indicates that the path is a class name and should not be modified.
-		      --apppath=VALUE        the application path. this is needed in order to simulate TemplateSourceDirectory
+		      --apppath=VALUE        The application path.
+Needed to simulate TemplateSourceDirectory.
-		      --islegacy             when provided, it uses the legacy algorithm suitable for .NET 4.0 and below
+		      --islegacy             Use the legacy algorithm suitable for .NET 4.0 and below.
-		      --isencrypted          this will be used when the legacy algorithm is used to bypass WAFs
+		      --isencrypted          Use when the legacy algorithm is used to bypass WAFs.
-		      --viewstateuserkey=VALUE
+		      --vsuk, --viewstateuserkey=VALUE
-		                             this sets the ViewStateUserKey parameter that is sometimes used as the anti-CSRF token
+		                             Sets the ViewStateUserKey parameter, sometimes
+		                               used as the anti-CSRF token.
+		      --da, --decryptionalg=VALUE
-		      --decryptionalg=VALUE  the encryption algorithm can be set to  DES, 3DES, AES.
-Default: AES
+		                             The encryption algorithm can be set to DES, 3DE- S, or AES.
+Default: AES.
+		      --dk, --decryptionkey=VALUE
-		      --decryptionkey=VALUE  this is the decryptionKey attribute from machineKey in the web.config file
+		                             The decryptionKey attribute from machineKey in
+		                               the web.config file.
+		      --va, --validationalg=VALUE
-		      --validationalg=VALUE  the validation algorithm can be set to SHA1, HMACSHA256, HMACSHA384, HMACSHA512, MD5, 3DES,
+		                             The validation algorithm can be set to SHA1, HMACSHA256, HMACSHA384, HMACSHA512, MD5, 3DES,
-		                               AES.
-Default: HMACSHA256
+		                               or AES.
+Default: HMACSHA256.
+		      --vk, --validationkey=VALUE
-		      --validationkey=VALUE  this is the validationKey attribute from machineKey in the web.config file
+		                             The validationKey attribute from machineKey in
+		                               the web.config file.
-		      --showraw              to stop URL-encoding the result.
-Default: false --minify               Whether to minify the payloads where applicable (experimental).
-Default: false
+		      --showraw              Stop URL-encoding the result.
+Default: false.
+		      --minify               Minify the payloads where applicable
+		                               (experimental).
+Default: false.
-		      --ust, --usesimpletype This is to remove additional info only when minifying and FormatterAssemblyStyle=Simple.
+		      --ust, --usesimpletype Remove additional info only when minifying and FormatterAssemblyStyle=Simple.
+Default: true.
-		                               Default: true
-		      --isdebug              to show useful debugging messages!
+		      --isdebug              Show useful debugging messages.

 Note: Machine authentication code (MAC) key modifier is not being used for LosFormatter in ysoserial.net.
 Therefore, LosFormatter (base64 encoded) can be used to create ObjectStateFormatter payloads.